tiberlab/tibercad/manual/Sphinx/GettingStarted/EFA.rst

 ``initial_eigenstates`` and ``final_eigenstates`` refer to the range of eigenstates to be taken in account for optical calculations.
+By  default, all  the eigenstates calculated in  the electron  and  hole quantum simulations are taken in  account  for the  optical calculations.

 By specifying a range of energy values in this way::